hanami/model/README.md

 * Finding a persisted `RareArticle` record, for eg. `ArticleRepository.find(123)`, the result is an `Article` not `RareArticle`.

-That workaround is to allow mapping multiple times the same database table and we are currently working on this.

 ### Adapter

 An adapter is a concrete implementation of persistence logic for a specific database.